IndieMasco/TechEdSoftwareDeveloper021/week-04/render-and-supabase/READme.md

 [Repo](https://github.com/IndieMasco/monorepo)

-## THINGS HAVE BEEN UPDATED SINCE WRITING THIS SETUP SO THIS GUIDE ISN'T UP TO DATE.
+## THINGS HAVE NOT BEEN UPDATED SINCE WRITING THIS SETUP SO THIS GUIDE ISN'T UP TO DATE.

 ## Client and server set-up within the terminal (Ubuntu)